The Abundance Paradox

 Ecology Protocol-layer hard constraints Carbon/resource budgets encoded Dashboard makes long-term present

-Human substrate Secular contemplative education Supplementary, not load-bearing 5% vigilance model; scaffolding over education
+Human substrate Secular contemplative education Not day-one required; load-bearing over generational timescale 5% vigilance model; scaffolding over education

 Structural Solutions Summary